1757 Porvoo: Orbit and classification

 Porvoo orbits the Sun in the inner main-belt at a distance of 2.1–2.6 AU once every 3 years and 7 months (1,317 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 4° with respect to the ecliptic.
-As no precoveries were taken, and no prior identifications were made, Porvoos observation arc begins with its official discovery observation.
+As no precoveries were taken, and no prior identifications were made, Porvoo's observation arc begins with its official discovery observation.

 Physical characteristics

 Rotation period

 In the early 1980s, a rotational lightcurve of Porvoo was obtained from photometric observations taken by American astronomer Richard P. Binzel using the 0.91- and 2.1-m telescopes at the University of Texas McDonald Observatory.
 It gave it a well-defined rotation period of 4.89 hours with a brightness variation of 0.30 magnitude (U=3).

 Diameter and albedo

 According to the surveys carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Porvoo measures 10.03 and 12.81 kilometers in diameter, and its surface has an albedo of 0.049 and 0.073, respectively.

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 – contrary to the rather carbonaceous albedo given by the space-based surveys – and calculates a diameter of 6.32 kilometers with an absolute magnitude of 13.36.